-Followers trust an influencer they’ve followed the everyday lives of for the past months or even many years than you.
+Followers trust an influencer they’ve followed everyday of their lives, for the past months or even many more years than you.
 They know – and identify with – their (life)style, preferences, and habits.
 So, when influencers talk about, show, or use (your) products in a way that aligns with that, the audience is hooked.
 And much more willing to buy compared to your brand making an ad about it.

 The followers see the influencers’ style and preferences as a curated inspiration and shopping board.
 Followers don’t need to spend hours scrolling on a webshop or be creative since the options are served on a well-polished silver platter in their SoMe feed.

 Here, the audience can get the answers – sometimes by asking questions directly – that’ll make them click the buy button: